 A Successful Inaugural Show

-“I hope that this continues as a tradition,” Dr. Beck said, “and that the School of Art & Design and the University of Wisconsin-Stout can continue to celebrate the great creativity in communication that is happening on this campus.
-To have it be gathered together and celebrated was a wonderful experience.
-With the exhibition happening off campus at The Raw Deal, and during Art & Design Week, it made the event especially meaningful to both our students and our faculty and staff.”
+“I hope that this continues as a tradition,” Beck said, “and that the School of Art & Design and the UW-Stout can continue to celebrate the great creativity in communication that is happening on this campus.
+To have it gathered together and celebrated was a wonderful experience.
+With the exhibition happening off campus at the Raw Deal, and during Art & Design Week, it made the event especially meaningful to both our students and our faculty and staff.”

 Wettergren hopes to work in the Twin Cities at an agency where she can design multiple brands for her clients.